jpmorganchase/AIKYA/docs/run-experiment.md

 # AIKYA Federated Learning - Experiment Guide
 **⚠️ Aikya is a Proof of Concept project and not meant for production usage**

-This guide walks you through conducting experiments with multiple datasets and federated learning algorithms.
+This guide will help you set up and run your first federated learning experiment with simulated partcipants and server.
 ## Table of Contents

 - [Table of Contents](#table-of-contents)